saltstack/salt/doc/ref/states/providers.rst

     emacs:
       pkg.installed:
         - provider:
-          - pkg: yumpkg5
           - cmd: customcmd

-In this example the default :py:mod:`~salt.modules.pkg` module is being redirected to use the :py:mod:`~salt.modules.yumpkg5` module (:program:`yum` via shelling out instead of via the :program:`yum` Python API), but is also using a custom module to invoke commands.
-This could be used to dramatically change the behavior of a given state.
+In this example, the state is being instructed to use a custom module to invoke commands.

+Arbitrary module redirects can be used to dramatically change the behavior of a given state.